lcbeh/CV/README.md

 I can write test-driven web applications and learn new languages and technologies quickly.
 I am looking for a full stack role where I can develop my programming skills and be a part of an amazing team that cares about writing good software and delivering great products.

-**Tech Skills: Ruby, Rails, Sinatra, JavaScript, Node.js, PostgreSQL, RSpec, Jasmine, HTML and CSS**
+**Tech Skills: Ruby, Rails, Sinatra, JavaScript, PostgreSQL, RSpec, HTML and CSS**

 ## Skills